zhangfisher/autostore/docs/en/guide/computed/scope.md

 }
 ```

-- In the code above,`fullName` functional `scope` pointing `user` object, that is,`state.user`.
+- In the code above, the `fullName` function's `scope` points to the `user` object, which is `state.user`.

-:::warning Note ar
+:::warning Note
- `scope==ObserverScopeRef.Current` the default value is generally not specified, the above is just an example.
+`scope==ObserverScopeRef.Current` is the default value and generally doesn't need to be specified.
+The above is just an example.
 :::

 ### Root

- `@autostorejs/react` will calculate the function function `scope` point `ObserverScopeRef.Root` the current `State` the root object is as follows:
+`@autostorejs/react` will make the computation function's `scope` point to `ObserverScopeRef.Root`, which is the current `State` root object, as follows:

 ```tsx   {15}
 import { useStore,ObserverScopeRef } from '@autostorejs/react';